NateMcKenzie/5110_Project/README.md

 example command:
 `python main.py -f levels/funnel5050.lvl funnel5050_output`

+# Matplot
+This program uses `matplotlib` as it was used in an assignment earlier in the course, this shouldn't be a problem.
+If it is, it can be remedied with `pip install matplotlib`.

 # Fancy Rendering
 If using FancyRender to render, you need to have curses.
 On Linux, you probably have it.
 On Windows, you will need to get one somehow.
 Easiest solution: `pip install windows-curses`